Fuel System Service & Repair

 - Stalling while driving

-The mechanics in our auto repair shop are expertly trained in diagnosing and repairing any issues with your fuel system.
+At Kennedy Transmission, the certified mechanics in our auto repair shops are expertly trained in diagnosing and repairing any issues with your fuel system.
 Our services include fuel filter and pump installation, fuel injector testing and replacement, fuel tank cleaning and removal, and much more!
-So whatever your fuel system problem may be, bring your car or truck to our auto repair shop for complete fuel system repair services.
-Use our shop locator to find a Kennedy Transmission near you!
+Whatever your fuel system problem may be, bring your car or truck to the auto repair experts in Minneapolis for complete fuel system repair services.
+Use our shop locator to find a Kennedy Transmission near you!ear you!